Singapore Company Constitution

 - The constitution that a company registers with the Registrar, or

-- In the case of companies existing before the 2014 Amendment to the Companies Act, the Memorandum and Articles of Association of the company in force immediately before the amendment date.
+- In the case of companies existing before the 2014 Amendment to the Companies Act, the Memorandum and Articles of Association (M&AA) of the company were in force immediately before the amendment date.

-The constitution states the name of the company, the type of business it will carry, the liability of its members, and the capital amount of the company.
-The constitution also outlines the main purpose of the company, the responsibilities and rights of the directors and how a company must operate.
+The constitution of the firm states the name of the company, the type of business it will carry, the liability of its members, and the capital amount of the company.
+The company constitution also outlines the main purpose of the company, the responsibilities and rights of the directors, and how a company must operate.
 A company has to abide by all the rules set out in the constitution.
-More details of the content of this document are described in the sections below.

-The Companies Act specifies the following to be the mandatory sections of the company’s constitution:
+The Companies Act specifies the following to be the mandatory sections of the company’s constitution in Singapore:

 This clause should state: